 Custom mouthguards can only be fitted by a dentist.
 The dentist will take an impression of your teeth, then a plaster mould is made.
-The plaster mold is used to make a perfectly fitting mouthguard.
+The plaster mould is used to make a perfectly fitting mouthguard.
 It will only fit you as everyone’s teeth are different.

 When booking an appointment for a custom fitted mouthguard, let us know what the mouth guard is used for so that we can ensure you have the appropriate options for you.

 A properly fitted mouthguard will not fall out when you open your mouth allowing you to speak.
-It should not restrict your breaking and be conformable to wear.
-If you buy a pre-made mouthguard, they will not fit properly and typically uncomfortable to wear as they are not molded to your mouth.
+It should not restrict your breathing and be conformable to wear.
+If you buy a pre-made mouthguard, they will not fit properly and typically uncomfortable to wear as they are not moulded to your mouth.
 Studies show that a custom built mouthguard has a better protection than an over the counter mouthguard.

 When do I need to replace a mouthguard?

-If your teeth change at all, such as a new tooth in a child, your teeth get pushed accidentally when you forgot to wear your mouthguard, or if your mouthguard gets damaged, then you will need to look at a replacement.
+If your teeth change at all, such as a new tooth in a child, your teeth get pushed accidentally when you forget to wear your mouthguard, or if your mouthguard gets damaged, then you will need to look at a replacement.

 When you have your general dental check-up, get the dentist to check your teeth to ensure your mouthguard still fits properly.